Skip to Content

 What are Managed IT Services?

 Managed IT Services are the model in which a specialized team runs the company's technology environment continuously: it monitors servers, workstations, network and cloud, applies fixes, executes updates and acts on failure signals before the operation stops, for a defined monthly fee.
-It is the opposite of the break-fix model, where someone is called after the problem has already become expensive.
+It is the opposite of the reactive model, where someone is called after the problem has already become expensive.

 Operations coordinator checking on the team while everything runs smoothly